-The results from estimating equation (1) by OLS are reported in Tables 1 and 2, where the dependent variable is respectively GDP per worker and GDP per capita.
+The results from estimating equation (1) by OLS are reported in Tables 1 and 2, where the dependent variable is, respectively, GDP per worker and GDP per capita.
 The first column of Table 1 (Table 2) shows the bivariate association between (log) UV-R and (log) GDP per worker (GDP per capita).
-Inspection reveals that an increase in UV-R of one percent is associated with a reduction in labor productivity of approximately 1.3 percent (Table 1) and 1.5 percent in the context of GDP per capita (Table 2).
+Inspection reveals that an increase in UV-R of 1% is associated with a reduction in labour productivity of approximately 1.3% (Table 1) and 1.5% in the context of GDP per capita (Table 2).